Here’s everything we know so far about the Las Vegas shooting

 — LVMPD (@LVMPD) October 2, 2017

-• At least 20 people have died and more than 100 people have been injured.
+• At least 50 people have died and more than 200 people have been injured, reports CBS News.

-Briefing with @Sheriff_LVMPD regarding the Strip shooting.
-At least 20 dead, 100 injured.
-The shooter was local. pic.twitter.com/CzxRl9Oagw
+“I don't know yet, but we are looking at excess of 50 individuals dead and over 200 individuals injured at the point,” Sheriff Lombardo says pic.twitter.com/osiuxD9OUK

 — LVMPD (@LVMPD) October 2, 2017